21 Ways to Sneak In a Workout While You're Waiting For Your Food Delivery

 Your pooch's playfulness is also a great calorie burner for you!
 "Running around with the dog can be a great way to burn calories and get in a great workout without going to the gym.
-As long as you are moving, your muscles are contracting and burning calories," says Derek Mikulski, BS, CSCS, CPT, Founder of ActivMotion, "Just be sure to set aside some dedicated time each day.
-Just ten minutes per day of playing with your dog at a moderate level of intensity can burn more than 15,000 calories in a year!
+As long as you are moving, your muscles are contracting and burning calories," says Derek Mikulski, BS, CSCS, CPT, Founder of ActivMotion, "Just ten minutes per day of playing with your dog at a moderate level of intensity can burn more than 15,000 calories in a year!
 This equates to roughly five or six pounds of fat!"
 Since your pup is helping you take care of your health, make sure to look out for his and familiarize yourself with the 10 Best and Worst Superfoods for Your Dog.

 All you need is a towel and these three moves that basically create a tug-o-war with yourself.
 It's also a customizable workout because the stronger you get the more challenging the workout becomes.
 "The best part is that it only take 15 minutes to get a total body workout and it lowers cortisol levels because it lengthens and strengthens the body," says Lisa Avellino, NY Health and Wellness Fitness Director.
 "The three hunger hormones in the body ghrelin, leptin and cortisol are affected by stress, chemicals and underlying conditions in the body.
 This workout combines cardio, strength, stretch and core but does not put stress on the joints or hormones.
 Try these moves to align your body, quiet your mind and balance your hormones."
 Here are the three moves:

-If you're in the kitchen, instead of grabbing a snack while you're waiting for something to finish cooking, use the time to get your those guns sculpted.
+If you're in the kitchen, instead of grabbing a snack while you're waiting for your food to be delivered, use the time to get your those guns sculpted.
 "Do bicep curls with canned food," says personal trainer Lola Berry.
 "Find heavy cans and try 12 reps for four rounds.
 You should feel it!"

-"Keeping ankle weights in your car are a great way to make grocery shopping and picking up dry cleaning a little bit more challenging.
+"Keeping ankle weights in your house is a great way to make household chores a little bit more challenging.
 Other options include a weighted vest that allows you to increase and decrease the weight from day today," recommends Murdock.
-"Feeling bashful?
-Camouflage these fit essentials with a stylish zip-up hoodie or a pair of slouchy activewear bottoms."
+While you're waiting for that delivery, throw a pair on to walk around the house and finish your laundry.

 Your days may seem packed but anyone can find time to dance it out.
 "Blast your favorite tunes and shake your stuff!
 Go for it!
 It is your own dance party that will pump up your heart rate while having so much fun," says Ilyse Baker, star of the Weight Watchers: Ultimate Dance Party Kit.
 If you have more time and the music is keeping you motivated, you can always add in some pushups, mountain climbers, and squats.

-First thing in the morning and last thing before bed, it's booty time!
-"Do 100 booty squats after you wake up in the morning and 100 before bed!" instructs Javier Perez, trainer at modelFIT.
+Tone that booty you've been sitting on all day.
+"Do 100 booty squats after you place your order and 100 when the app says the food is on its way!" instructs Javier Perez, trainer at modelFIT.
 It sounds so simple, but we're pretty sure your backside will be turning heads in no time.

 Vacuuming probably isn't the kind of thing you want to postpone any longer than you have to—or is it?
 Walking lunges are a great way to work on your abs, hips, and thighs, and you can do them while you vacuum.
 "While holding the vacuum, take a big step forward with one leg while lifting the heel of the other foot," suggests Dr. Robert G. Silverman, nutritionist and HardStyle Kettlebell Certified instructor.
 "Bend the knees and drop your hips down.
 Don't let the back knee touch the ground.
 Come back up and bring the back foot forward in another big step.
 Repeat until the carpet is clean."

-Next time your cell phone rings, stand up to answer it and don't sit back down for the whole call.
+Next time you get a notification on your phone, stand up and don't sit back down until you're ready to put your phone down.
 Katy Fraggos of the boutique fitness studio, Perspirology, has a way to make it even more challenging.
 "Try balancing on one leg throughout the duration of the call.
 Alternate to balance on the opposite leg when the next call comes in."

 Use that overflowing inbox to your advantage!
 Whether you're at your desk or on the go, every time you get the chime that a new email has come through, stop and do 20 lateral floor taps.
 How to do these: "Stay seated with back straight and arms long by sides," explains Fraggos.
 "Lean to one side and reach fingertips toward the floor, reverse to reach opposite fingertips to the floor."